 Korean Dogwood (Cornus kousa) blooms in May and extends the Dogwood blooming season for another 4-6 weeks in the garden.
 The flowers are more profuse and longer lasting than the Pacific and the Eastern Dogwoods.
+The last photo was taken in the middle of July.
 The Korean Dogwood is more drought tolerant and has more spectacular fall color than the other Dogwoods.

 There are several variegated Dogwoods such as this one, Cornus florida ‘Wolf Eyes’.

 Cornus florida ‘Wolf Eyes’ fall color